What is unfair advantage? It’s that unique thing that sets you apart from your competitors so you stand out in your industry.

-I’ve developed a step by step system that I use with my clients to create their unfair advantage, and then use omnipresence and other parts of the Relevancy, Omnipresence, and Intimacy Method to unleash it and capitalize on it.
+Thinking about what sets you apart can look like a hard & complicated process, but it actually isn’t.
+I’ve developed a step-by-step system that I use with my clients to create their unfair advantage.
+Then, we use the Relevancy, Omnipresence, and Intimacy Method to unleash it and capitalize on it.

 If you want a copy of the worksheet I use with my clients to create their unfair advantage, click here to grab it.

 You can watch this video for a brief introduction on how to create your unfair advantage.

 So how do you extract your Unfair Advantage?